 - What did Jesus say about the issue?
 Check out Matthew 7:3-5.

-In this culture we live in double standards, even multiple standards exist everywhere.
+In the culture we live in double and multiple standards exist everywhere.
 My prayer is we will all be able to see the planks in our own eyes before we comment on the specks in someone else’s.

 Blessings to you and yours!